 New App makes learning Māori fun

-New mobile app developed by Victoria University’s Faculty of Education, Te Kura Māori, looks set to change the way New Zealanders learn te reo Māori.
+New mobile app developed by the Faculty of Education, Te Kura Māori, looks set to change the way New Zealanders learn te reo Māori.

 The ‘Kura App’ includes a range of games modules that allow users to improve their knowledge and understanding of the Māori language.
 Users are timed and can pit their skills against others via a scoreboard.

-Victoria lecturer Tabitha McKenzie says Kura was developed to plug a gap in the market.
+Victoria University of Wellington lecturer Tabitha McKenzie says Kura was developed to plug a gap in the market.

 “There didn’t seem to be any applications that catered to people with some degree of proficiency in te reo.
 We wanted to provide a platform that’s not only educational, but also engages the audience, which is why we opted for the games format.”